pactflow/pactflow-ruby-cli/README.md

 # Pactflow::Cli

+>_NOTE_ ⚠️ If you are looking for a Pact Broker client, which can interact with the PactFlow API, please see our docs [here](https://docs.pact.io/pact_broker/client_cli), where you find tool a tool with the `pactflow` command available to you.
+This repository does not currently contain usable code for consumers

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/pactflow/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem